Your retirement journey

 You can either take a one-off cash lump sum direct from the Fund, or transfer a portion of your account to another arrangement, leaving the balance invested in the Fund until a later date.
 (You must leave at least £10,000 in your DC Section pension account or get the Trustee’s agreement if you want to leave less.)

-This option applies to your main pension account and Bonus Choice account separately.
-This means, for example, you could take all or part of your main pension account early and then take all or part of your Bonus Choice account early at another time.
+This option applies to your main DC pension account and Bonus Choice account separately.
+This means, for example, you could take all or part of your main DC pension account early and then take all or part of your Bonus Choice account early at another time.

 You can find out more about flexible retirement in the DC Section member booklet.